 It is crucial to understand the taxation aspect of these international funds while taking a decision to invest in them.
-For the purpose of taxation, the schemes are exactly same as debt schemes.
-This means the investor will either have a short term capital gain or long term capital gain based on holding period of 36 months.
-If an investor hold this fund for less than 36 months, it will considered short term and will be taxed at the slab rate applicable.
+For the purpose of taxation, the schemes are exactly the same as debt schemes.
+This means the investor will either have a short-term capital gain or long-term capital gain based on a holding period of 36 months.
+If an investor holds this fund for less than 36 months, it will be considered short-term and will be taxed at the slab rate applicable.

-On the other hand, if the investor sells the investment after holding it for more than 36 months, it will be considered long term capital gain.
-This long term capital gain will be taxed at the rate of 20% with indexation benefit.
+On the other hand, if the investor sells the investment after holding it for more than 36 months, it will be considered a long-term capital gain.
+This long-term capital gain will be taxed at the rate of 20% with indexation benefit.

-There are certain domestic equity schemes offered by AMCs which have some exposure 20% -30% in international equity.
-The advantage here is that you get some exposure to US markets and it is more tax efficient than international funds as these are taxed as equity funds.
-This implies that long term capital gain are taxed at 10% only if the gain exceeds 1 lakh and short term capital gain is taxed at just 15%.
-Here, long term and short term will be decided based on holding period of 12 months.
+There are certain domestic equity schemes offered by AMCs that have some exposure of 20% -30% in international equity.
+The advantage here is that you get some exposure to US markets and it is more tax-efficient than international funds as these are taxed as equity funds.
+This implies that long-term capital gains are taxed at 10% only if the gain exceeds 1 lakh and short-term capital gain is taxed at just 15%.
+Here, long-term and short-term will be decided based on a holding period of 12 months.

 Getting global exposure has many benefits.
 One of the major ones is diversification of your portfolio not only in India but all over the world.
 It is always suggested to not park all your investments in one asset class.
 If we move one step ahead, you should also diversify your investments in each asset class as well.
 Investing in US and other countries will diversify your money in different economies.
 It protects your money and reduce risk to certain level.

 Also, if you are looking to send your kids abroad for education, you can look at investing in international funds.
 This will help you to capitalize on dollar rates.

 Related Article : Benefits of investing in global markets

 Now the main question arises, should you invest or not?